Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/advanced-cli-demo.md

 sidebar_position: 3
 ---

-# Advanced CLI Demo (if requested)
+# Advanced CLI Demo (for future use)

 This guide describes how to interact with the Interstellar runtime at a low level using CLI tools, enabling direct testing of **garbled circuit evaluation**, **AUTH extrinsics**, and **TEE enclave responses**.
-It is designed for advanced users and technical reviewers familiar with Substrate and trusted execution environments.
+It is designed for advanced users and technical reviewers familiar with Substrate, trusted execution environments and logical circuit design with VHDL tools.

 ---